hepkat/PatchwerkHeal/README.md

 The addon will show up as a minimap button with a mace/club/morning-star icon.
 Click it.
 The frame will show up in the top left of your screen.
 Right-click drag it to where you want it.
 Follow from steps 2 through 4 above.

-I also use the addon "MoveAnything" from retail to redo the scaling on this addon that doesn't scale correctly with UI scaling.
+I also use the addon "MoveAnything" from retail to redo the scaling on this addon because it doesn't scale correctly with UI scaling.